 Claims Procedures

-You can file a claim by writing a letter to the following address: YMCA Retirement Fund, Attn: Claims Review Panel, 120 Broadway, New York, NY 10271.
+You can file a claim by writing a letter to the following address: YMCA Retirement Fund, Attn: Claims Review Panel, 1177 Avenue of the Americas, FL 16, New York, NY 10036-2714.

 If you file a claim for benefits and your claim is denied, you will receive a written determination from the Claims Review Panel of the YMCA Retirement Fund.
 If you wish to appeal the decision, you may do so in writing to the Board’s Benefits and Operations Committee.
 The Benefits and Operations Committee will review your appeal and notify you in writing of their decision regarding the claim.
 If your claim is for disability retirement benefits, separate procedures apply and your claim will be processed by the Disability Administrator, an insurance carrier.